 Most consumers are familiar with the big-name wireless carriers like Verizon, AT&T, T-Mobile, and Sprint.
 Not nearly as many, though, are as well-versed when it comes to the topic of Mobile Virtual Network Operators (MVNO).

 It might surprise you to know that companies such as Metro, Boost Mobile, and Cricket Wireless operate on the T-Mobile, Sprint, and AT&T networks, respectively.
 These network operators license the towers and coverage from the tier-one providers and offer their own phones, rate plans, and customer service.

 Total Wireless sets itself apart from the competition by emphasizing multi-line plans while leveraging Verizon’s highly regarded network coverage.
 In the beginning, Total Wireless only offered 3G service and was exclusive to Walmart.
 Now, Total Wireless is full (4G LTE) speed ahead and more accessible.

-Total Wireless includes unlimited talk and text with all plans and enrollment into auto-refill would save subscribers 5% on their 30-day plan.
+Total Wireless includes unlimited talk and text with all plans.
+Enrollment into auto-refill saves subscribers 5% on monthly plan.

 - $25.00 per month – No data (unlimited talk/text)

 Customers interested in purchasing plans in quarterly increments can do what’s called an Extended Plan.
 For $90, subscribers can get unlimited talk and text with 5GB of data every 30 days.
 It’s like buying the aforementioned $35 plan three months at once and receiving $15 discount.